buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_TrafficCalmingDeviceCommon.md

 # Pset_TrafficCalmingDeviceCommon

-Properties for a traffic calming device.
+Properties for a traffic calming device.<!-- end of definition -->